Gymnastics For Newbies: How To Begin Your Gymnastics Adventure

 Pre- and post-workout meal ideas

 Before a training session, fuel up with a balanced meal or snack that includes carbohydrates and protein.
-Examples include a banana with a spoonful of nut butter, yogurt with granola, a turkey and vegetable , or a small bowl of oatmeal with berries.
+Examples include a banana with a spoonful of nut butter, yogurt with granola, a turkey and vegetable wrap, or a small bowl of oatmeal with berries.
 After training, prioritize protein and quality carbohydrates to support muscle recovery.
 Consider options like grilled chicken with roasted sweet potatoes, a smoothie with Greek yogurt and fruit, or a salad with quinoa and mixed vegetables.

 Snack options for sustained energy during training